ankur51206/azurepolicyvm/README.md

 In the first stage at "cutom_policy_enabled ?
 0 : 1" we are checking the azure custom policy is being enabled or not, so that we can attach them with build in policies.
 Using exist_policy variable name.
 So that during caling the module, anyone can use existing policy as well.

 2: Manages a policy rule definition on a management group or your provider subscription in which we are assigning policy.
+In this, we have added all necessory attributes those are using for creation of the policy defination.

 azurerm_policy_definition: The policy definitions for the policy set definition.
 This is a json object representing the bundled policy definitions.
 Here, we have set necessory modules inside the fuction.
 Manages a policy rule definition on a management group or your provider subscription.
 Policy definitions do not take effect until they are assigned to a scope using a Policy Assignment